-These records shall be available for inspection by the DEQ and shall be current for the most recent five (5) years.
-(9VAC5-80-1180 and 9VAC5-50-50)
+These records shall be available for inspection by the DEQ and shall be current for the most recent five years, unless otherwise noted.
+(9VAC5-80-1180 and 9VAC5-50-50) [5/8/2024]

 NOTIFICATIONS

 19. Initial Notifications - The permittee shall furnish written notification of the items below to the Regional Air Compliance Manager of the DEQ's NRO at the following address: